marealtors/pyramco/README.md

 ramco_api_url = 'https://api.ramcoams.com/api/v2/'
 ```
 I recommend https://www.pythonanywhere.com/ as a good testing environment to work with these scripts and experiment.

+There's now an initial draft jupyter notebook in the repo that you can import into python anywhere, then drop pyramco.py in your "files" directory and be up and running instantly.

 ## Wrapper Module: